 “Whatever your hands find to do, do it with all your might, for in the grave, where you are going, there is neither working nor planning nor knowledge nor wisdom.”
 (Ecc.
 9:9)

-That is a common sentiment today.
-We see in the history of humankind a continual striving for great things that is motivated by the uncomfortable knowledge that death is inevitable.
-In many of the great writers and other artists we see an almost desperate effort to attain the unattainable by their striving for posterity.
+We see in the history of humankind a continual striving for great things motivated by the uncomfortable knowledge that death is inevitable.
+In many of the great writers and other artists we see an almost desperate effort to attain the unattainable that is exhibited in the “consolation prize” of their posterity.

 How is it that we have any sense of eternity to begin with?